dialex/start-testing/docs/tools/note-taking.md

-# Note taking
+# Note-taking

 > **tl;dr** SUMMARY_HERE

 ## Theory

 We testers discover, gather and share information.

-If we keep that info only in our head, we are not helping the rest of the team, also we might forget!
-Keeping that information only in our head is both ephemeral and suboptimal.

-> We often remember things in a way we want to, often to re-enforce a message or conform with our own thinking.
-I fall in to this trap often.
-Accurate notes and other captures can guard against this.
-Seeing the un-biased facts *can* help you to see the truth.
-Our minds are complex though and even facts can end up being twisted and bent to tell a story.
-We should try to avoid this bias where possible – the starting point to avoiding this bias is to acknowledge that we fall foul of it in the first place.

-> It’s this notetaking (or other capture mechanism) that not only allows them to do good exploratory testing but also to do good explanations of that testing to others.
-Gives structure to Exploratory TEsting, makes it useful to other people.

-> Testing is about discovering information, but that is of little use if you cannot articulate that information to the right audience, in the right way and with the right purpose.
+Keeping that information only inside your head is both ephemeral and ineffective.
+What you discover is of little use if you cannot communicate that information to the right audience, in a clear and engaging format.

->
-> Good exploratory testing is searchable, auditable, insightful and can adhere to many compliance regulations.
-Good exploratory testing should be trusted.
->
+When we recall things we often miss important details or we remember them in a way that reinforces our own thinking ([confirmation bias](/tools/biases.md)).
+Writing notes frequently during your testing sessions reduces this risk.

+Moreover, note-taking is a skill that greatly improves your exploratory testing by giving it structure.
+Good exploratory testing debriefs are insightful, searchable, and repeatable.

-> We can all find our own way of supporting our memory and our ability to explain what we tested.
-We can all use the tools we have at our disposal to aid in our explanation of our exploratory testing.
+Find your own way of supporting your memory and your ability to explain what you tested — there are many tools and processes at your disposal.

 ## Practice